Document Preview .NET: How to Generate Thumbnails That Actually Work

 }

-Configuring Your Preview Options
+Step 2: Configuring Preview Options Like a Pro

 PreviewOptions previewOption = new PreviewOptions(GeneratePreview.CreatePageStream, GeneratePreview.ReleasePageStream)